False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Criteria for Evaluation

 The policy analysis presented below applied three criteria for evaluation: (1) Impact on the Decision Quality of Persons Considering, Seeking, and Receiving Treatment with a Nonsurgical Medical Aesthetic Device, (2) Feasibility, and (3) Cost, in critiquing each policy alternative.
-See Table 2 for the full description of each criterion used for this analysis.
+See Table 2 for the full description of each criterion as used for the purpose of this analysis.

 Table 2.
 Criteria for evaluation